West Central School of Agriculture

 West Central attempted to provide a full high school experience for its agricultural students.
 It taught a full range of academic subjects and electives such as band, piano, public speaking and gymnasium.
 There were three literary societies—Vincent Society (for men), Agricolae Society (for men) and Ceres Club for women)—provided to help students learn parliamentary procedure and develop public speaking skills.
 The societies held an inter-society debate, and the school sponsored two debate teams that competed against the Northwest School of Agriculture at Crookston.
 Students also staged a school play—later Junior and Senior plays.

-West Central students had a small school orchestra, a larger school band, and both boys and girls glee clubs, so it could provide musical entertainments for students.
+West Central students had a small school orchestra, a larger school band, and both boys and girls glee clubs, so it could provide musical entertainments.

-To aid in the moral character of the school, it sponsored chapters of both the YMCA and YWCA.
-These organized 0non-sectarian religious services Sunday mornings and evenings.
+To aid in the moral character of students, the school, sponsored chapters of both the Y.M.C.A. and Y.W.C.A.
+These organized non-sectarian religious services Sunday mornings and evenings.

 Enrollment reached 475 in 1947, but social and technological changes caused enrollment to fall in the late 1950’s.
 In 1960 the school began to phase out, closing in 1963 with the graduation of the 1960 matriculates

 Boys' Dormitory of Morris Industrial School for Indians.
 Image by Gobonobo https://en.wikipedia.org/wiki/Morris_Industrial_School_for_Indians#/media/File:Dormitory_at_the_Morris_Industrial_School_for_Indians.jpg